mandeepkaurdev/02-unit/README.md

 Mastering CSS grid.
 Mastery comes from many hours of practice and this project is about just that!

 Started by completing my portfolio website from last week.
-Used CSS grid to make responsive layout.
+Used CSS grid to make responsive layout